rwinkhart/sshyp/README.md

 - securely manage a collection of encrypted passwords and notes via CLI
 - generate new, secure passwords to the user's choice in length and complexity
-- securely sync said passwords and notes seamlessly between devices
+- securely sync said passwords and notes seamlessly between devices (or just manage them offline)
-- utilize [extensions](https://github.com/rwinkhart/sshyp-labs) to interact with your entries is additional ways (such as generating TOTP keys)
+- utilize [extensions](https://github.com/rwinkhart/sshyp-labs) to interact with your entries is additional ways (such as generating TOTP keys or managing your entries in a GUI)
 - everything above with entries created by pass/password-store!
 - everything above on Haiku, FreeBSD, Linux, and Termux (an Android terminal emulator)!

-What sshyp will likely do:

-- (planned v1.2.0) everything it already does, but also in a GUI for Linux/Haiku

 What sshyp definitely won't do: